 Tarta de Santiago was named after St James and is made of ground almonds, eggs, sugar, lemon zest and shortcrust pastry.

 The top of the pastry is decorated with the imprint of the cross of St James.

 Small Dishes with Big Flavours

-For non-meat lovers, there are Pimientos de Padron, fried green chilli peppers.
-These are extremely popular, mouth-wateringly delicious and very reasonable price wise.
+For non-meat lovers, there are Pimientos de Padron, fried green chili peppers.
+These are extremely popular, mouth-wateringly delicious and very reasonable price-wise.

 Nice as pie - Empanada a la Gallega